 - Uncertain: Last Usable Value

-- The return value should be regarded as 'stale'.
-The 'age' of the value may be determined from the TimeStamp
+- The returned value is to be considered as inaccurate due to interrupted data reading.
+Value is to be considered as old.
+The age of the value may be determined from TimeStamp

 80 (&h50) - Uncertain: Sensor Not Accurate - The sensor is out of the calibration.